CtrlK

 Trigger Term Quality

-Good coverage of natural terms users would say: 'RAG', 'Retrieval-Augmented Generation', 'vector databases', 'semantic search', 'document Q&A', 'knowledge bases', 'LLM applications'.
-These are terms users naturally use when seeking this capability.
+Good coverage of natural terms users would say: 'RAG', 'Retrieval-Augmented Generation', 'vector databases', 'semantic search', 'document Q&A', 'knowledge bases', 'LLM applications', 'knowledge-grounded AI'.
+These are terms users working in this space would naturally use.

 3 / 3